 From medieval times, espadrilles have served as peasant footwear in Spain and France’s Basque regions.
-It’s easy to understand their appeal from a pre-Industrial Revolution standpoint: built with a cotton canvas upper and a roped sole, the easily and inexpensively made espadrille was the sneaker of its time.
+It’s easy to understand their appeal from a pre-Industrial Revolution standpoint: Traditionally built with a cotton canvas upper and a roped sole, the easily and inexpensively made espadrille was the sneaker of its time.

 Of course, much has changed since the shoe was most likely to be found on the feet of Catalonian shepherds.
 The style was first picked up on the fashion radar in 1948, when Lauren Bacall sported a pair in the tropical noir flick Key Largo.
 The shoe was soon adopted by the post-war jet set and elevated to high fashion by Yves Saint Laurent.